AI4BI-CDT/ai4bi-cdt.github.io/index.md

 ## Courses and Training

 - [Introduction to Python for Biomedical Innovation](https://hanane-issa.github.io/python-crash-course/intro.html).
 A student developed crash course in using Python for biomedical data analysis.
 This course is presented in modules including coding notebooks to allow you to develop practical skills.
+- [AN Introduction to Multi Modal Analysis Using Networks](https://biomedicalinformaticsgroup.github.io/networks_ismb24/intro.html).
+This workshop was run at the Intelligent Systems for Molecular Biology (ISMB) confrence in Montreal in July 2024.
+It is a Python based hands on tutorial introducing network methods including network similarity fusion (SNF) and the use of Graph Neural Networks (GNNs) to perofrm classification tasks on patient specific networks (PSNs).

 ## Public Outreach Activities